ivalmart/UCSC-Academic-Major-Calculator/README.md

 ### Output: A list of all majors the user can consider to follow.
 All majors that are considered "qualified" for the user are only considering prerequisite courses needed to declare the major.

-Possible Outputs?
-- Each Major show with a count of classes they need to take (ex./ completed 9/18 courses in major)
-- Each major show with all the classes that are used to qualify for it
-- Example:/ Biology B.S.: CHEM 1A, PHYS 5A
-- Advanced Results: Presenting what majors you qualify for, as well as how many classes you have left in the major and how much time you have remaining to declare

 **Expected User:**
 First-time Frost having an Undeclared major or wanting to switch out for something else